Est-oup/VirMarkDB/README.md

 - ORF prediction is performed with **Prodigal** in metagenomic mode.
 This approach is practical and robust, but some viral coding sequences may still be difficult to predict correctly.

 - Some viral genes, especially in large DNA viruses, can contain introns, inteins, sequencing artefacts or internal stop codons.
 These features can lead to truncated or fragmented predicted proteins.
-This limitation is currently tracked in issue #2 and will be addressed in future versions.
+This limitation is currently tracked in [issue #1](../../issues/1) and will be addressed in future versions.

 - HMM profile performance depends strongly on the diversity, quality and taxonomic coverage of the seed reference protein sets.